TheRealMrFearless/Original-Fearless-Pack/README.md

 If you wish to find the latest version of the Fearless Pack, it can be found here: https://github.com/TheRealMrFearless/Fearless-Pack

-The MrFearless discord can be found here: https://discord.gg/Wa4kGyn.
+For updates on this pack and more, the MrFearless discord can be found here: https://discord.gg/Wa4kGyn.